netsampler/goflow2/README.md

 It lives in its own GitHub organization to be maintained more easily.

 Among the differences with the original code:
-The serializer and transport options have been revamped to make this program more user friendly. and target new use-cases like logging providers.
+The serializer and transport options have been revamped to make this program more user-friendly and target new use-cases like logging providers.
 Minimal changes in the decoding libraries.